Vinko Globokar

 Einatmen – Ausatmen

-This book recounts the experiences gathered over many decades by an incomparably versatile musician: in the fields of composition, improvisation, and interpretation; in a wide variety of musical styles ranging from avant-garde festivals to the Moulin Rouge; in changing roles as composer, performer, teacher, and sound researcher; and in a wide variety of musical institutions.
-Globokar's view of musical life is often radical, his judgment always nonconformist, his attitude averse to all vanity.
-This can be verified in 13 chapters penned by Globokar himself, supplemented by an introductory essay, a biographical interview, and lists of works, recordings, and writings.
-An indispensable aid to understanding Globokar's music, this book also contributes to the illumination of New Music in its relationship to extra-musical reality.
+This book recounts the experiences gathered over many decades by an incomparably versatile musician: in the fields of composition, improvisation, and performance; across a wide variety of musical styles, ranging from avant-garde festivals to the “Moulin Rouge”; in his shifting roles as composer, performer, teacher, and sound researcher; and within a diverse array of musical institutions.
+Globokar’s view of musical life is often radical, his judgment always nonconformist, his attitude free of all vanity.
+This can be verified in 13 chapters penned by Globokar himself, supplemented by an introductory essay, a biographical interview, and catalogs of his works, recordings, and writings.
+An indispensable aid to understanding Globokar’s music, this book also contributes to shedding light on New Music in its relationship to extra-musical reality.

 "This intellectually concise, linguistically unpretentious, and attractively designed volume is not only a guide to Globokar's own work, but also a clear objection to the 'institutional affirmation' in which, according to Globokar, many of his colleagues have settled."
 Peter Niklas Wilson